bigpandaio/ansible-workshop/workshop/1_dynamic_inventory.md

-## In the previous workshop, we had no idea how the hosts where magically working.
+## In the previous workshop, we had no idea how the hosts were magically working.

 That sucks, let's get smart shall we?